-Parkrun is a community-led organisation that has a goal of making running accessible to any and all.
-Since its founding 19 years ago, Parkrun has established almost 800 locations and is supported by just under 400,000 volunteers.
+Since its founding 19 years ago, parkrun has established almost 1,200 locations and is supported by just under 400,000 volunteers.
 With such a large network of sites and participants, communicating running time data has to be simple and efficient.

 Finding the perfect format

-Parkrun needed to find a way to provide thousands of runners with their times simply and accurately.
-With many runners carrying their mobile phones with them on runs, using a simple medium readable on mobiles was a necessity.
-Due to the number of events and participants, manually sending this information was not a viable option, meaning use of a platform that allowed automation from API plugins was required.
+parkrun needed to find a way to provide thousands of runners with their times by SMS simply and accurately.
+Due to the number of events and participants, manually sending this information was not a viable option, meaning compatibility with API plugins would be required. aql SMS was the perfect solution.

 Sending simple information reliably in volume

-To accurately provide running times to its members, Parkrun provides each runner with a unique barcode registered to their mobile phone numbers.
-The timer begins at the same time for all participants then, as the runners cross the finish line, their unique barcode is scanned and they receive an SMS informing them of their time.
-For this to happen, all the race times are bulk supplied to aql’s SMS API to distribute the individual race times to the recipients’ mobile phones. aql does not only provide the running times, however.
-All SMS communications between the Parkrun platform and its members are done through us, including sign up and login messages.
+To accurately provide running times to its members, parkrun provides each runner with a unique barcode registered to their mobile phone numbers.
+The timer begins at the same time for all participants then, after the runners cross the finish line, their unique barcode is scanned and they receive an SMS informing them of their time.
+All parkrun times are bulk supplied to aql’s SMS API to distribute to recipients’ mobile phones individually.
+These times, along with other messages such as those thanking parkrun volunteers, are handled using aql SMS.

-When aql chairman and founder Professor Adam Beaumont first heard about Parkrun from its founder Paul Sinton-Hewitt, he saw the positive impact Parkrun intended to make and wanted aql to be a part of it.
-In line with aql’s belief in doing not just “less bad” but also “more good”, the company offered our SMS service free of charge in exchange for sponsorship, an arrangement that’s been going on for almost two decades and provided over 50 million running times via SMS.
+When aql chairman and founder Professor Adam Beaumont first heard about the idea of parkrun from its founder Paul Sinton-Hewitt, he saw the positive impact it intended to make and wanted aql to be a part of it.
+In line with aql’s belief in doing not just “less bad” but also “more good”, the company offered our SMS service free of charge in exchange for sponsorship.
+This arrangement has been going on since 2011, in which time we have provided over 50 million messages to parkrunners.